Informal Conflict Strategies

 • Date of conversation

-• Save any letters, receipts, emails
+• Save any correspondence like letters, receipts, emails

 • Inquire about the rules, policies, and laws that govern their action/decision

-• Talk to the right individual
+• Communicate to the appropriate individual

 • If you cannot resolve the concern/issue, ask to talk with their supervisor.